-57 57By the way, you might be bothered that we didn't go back to our table 1 of possible Lorentz 6.4 More examples of QED processes at tree level There is a lot more to say about what happens when we scatter an electron and a positron.
-Another thing that can happen is that the final state could be an electron and positron again (Bhabha scattering58).
-They are not necessarily the same e^- and e^+ , though (except in the sense that they are all the same), because another way to get there at tree level is the second, t-channel, diagram, at right.
+In fact, the two terms here come respectively from spins transverse to the scattering plane and in the scattering plane; see Schwartz §5.3 for an explanation.
+You may be surprised that the cross section (6.14) decreases with energy.
+Mechanically this comes mainly from the $1/s^2$ from the photon propagator: as s grows, the intermediate photon is more and more off-shell.
+But more deeply, it's because above we've studied an exclusive cross-section, in the sense that we fixed the final state to be exactly a muon and an antimuon.
+At higher energies, nothing new happens here, because the final state is fixed, and most of the probability is elsewhere.
+6.4 More examples of QED processes at tree level There is a lot more to say about what happens when we scatter an electron and a positron.
+Another thing that can happen is that the final state could be an electron and positron again (Bhabha scattering62).
+In the s-channel diagram they are not the same e^- and e^+ (except in the sense that they are all the same).
+Another way to get there at tree level is the second, t-channel, diagram, at right, where there is a sense in which the initial particles survive in the final state.
 The intermediate photon in that diagram has $k_t = (p_1 - p_3)$, so that the denominator of the propagator is $t = k_t^2 = (p_1 - p_3)^2$ instead of s.

-$$\Phi(x, P) = e^{\mathbf{i} \int_P A} \Phi(x),$$ where P is a path which ends at x and infinity.
-This Wilson line $e^{i \int_P A}$ carries away the gauge transformation, so that $\Phi(x, P)$ is actually invariant under gauge transformations that fall off at infinity.
-58See figure 3 here.
+$^{^{62}}$ See figure 3 here.
 Now remember that a person doesn't have much control over their name.
 By the way, I totally believe the bit about non-perturbative strings = lint.
-This next bit is grayed out because I skipped it in lecture.
-We'll come back to it next quarter.

-$e^-e^- \leftarrow e^-e^-$.
+Squaring this amplitude gives interference terms.
+Interference terms mean that you have to be careful about the overall sign or phase of the amplitudes.
+It has also been very valuable to think about inclusive cross-sections for e^+e^- scattering, because in this way you can make anything that the s-channel photon couples to, if you put enough energy into it.
+The inclusive cross section for $(e^+e^-$ goes to anything) does grow with energy, and jumps at energies that are thresholds for new particles in the final state.
+In this way, for example, we can also make quarks (more specifically quark-antiquark pairs) since they also carry electric charge.
+See Peskin pp 139-140 for a bit more about that, and in particular how this observable gives evidence that there are three colors of quarks. $e^-e^- \leftarrow e^-e^-$.
 What happens if instead we scatter two electrons (Möller scattering)?
 In that case, the leading order diagrams are the ones at right.
 Now the intermediate photons have $k_t = (p_1 - p_3)$ and $k_u = (p_1 - p_4)$ respectively, so that the denominator of the propagator is t and u in the two diagrams.
 The evaluation of these diagrams has a lot in common with the ones for $e^+e^- \rightarrow e^+e^-$, namely you just switch some of the legs between initial and final state.
+The relation between such amplitudes is called crossing symmetry.
+Let's illustrate it instead for $e^-\mu^- \leftarrow e^-\mu^-$, where again there is only one diagram, related by crossing to (6.17).
+The diagram is the one at right.
+(The muon is the thicker fermion line.)